BitEscrow/escrow-sdk/README.md

 There is no specification placed on how to communicate the proposal between parties.
 There are so many great communication protocols that exist in the wild, and they virtually all support JSON, so feel free to use your favorite one!

-> Note: The server `agent` does not take part in negotiations or arbitrate disputes.
-This is strictly by design.
+> Note: The server `agent` does not take part in negotiations.
 While BitEscrow may offer these services, the protocol is designed so that members and third-parties can negotiate freely, without the agent being involved.

 ### Funding

-Once a final proposal has been delivered to our server, all terms and endorsements are validated, then a `contract` is formed.
-The contract is assigned a signing `agent`, which is used to coordinate deposits.
+Once a final proposal has been delivered to our server, all terms and endorsements are validated, then a [contract](docs/contract.md) is formed.
+The contract is assigned a signing [agent](docs/contract.md), which is used to coordinate deposits.

-Each funder requests a deposit `account` from the agent.
+Each funder requests a deposit [account](docs/deposit.md) from the agent.
 This account uses a 2-of-2 multi-signature address with a time-locked refund path.

 ```ts
 interface DepositAccount {